The Greenberg functor revisited: Weil restriction and the Greenberg functor

-If $R^{\e\prime}/R$ is unramified, the preceding map is an isomorphism. \end{proposition} \begin{proof} The second assertion is a particular case of Proposition \ref{unr3}.
-If $Z$ is of finite type over $S_{n-1}$, the first assertion was established in \cite[Theorem 3.1]{ns} by a method which can be extended without difficulty to arbitrary $Z$ provided the finite-dimensional affine space $\A^{\be N}_{R_{\le n-1}}$ considered in \cite[proof of Lemma 3.5, p.~1598]{ns} is replaced by the affine space $\A_{R_{\le n-1}}^{(I\le)}$ introduced in the proof of Proposition-Definition \ref{pr-def1}.
-We omit the details. \end{proof}
+which is an isomorphism if $e=1$. \end{proposition} \begin{proof} The indicated map is an isomorphism if $e=1$ by Proposition \ref{unr3}.
+If $Z$ is of finite type over $S_{n}$, the proposition was established in \cite[Theorem 3.1]{ns}.
+The method used in [loc.cit.] easily extends to arbitrary $S_{n}$-schemes $Z$ provided the finite-dimensional affine space $\A^{\be N}_{R_{\le n}}$ considered in \cite[proof of Lemma 3.5, p.~1598]{ns} is replaced by the affine space $\A_{R_{\le n}}^{(I\e)}$ introduced in the proof of Proposition-Definition \ref{pr-def1}. \end{proof}